triton-inference-server/tutorials/Feature_Guide/Speculative_Decoding/TRT-LLM/README.md

 ### Acquiring EAGLE Model and its Base Model

 In this example, we will be using the [EAGLE-Vicuna-7B-v1.3](https://huggingface.co/yuhuili/EAGLE-Vicuna-7B-v1.3) model.
-More types of EAGLE models could be found [here](https://huggingface.co/yuhuili).
+More types of EAGLE models can be found [here](https://huggingface.co/yuhuili).
 The base model [Vicuna-7B-v1.3](https://huggingface.co/lmsys/vicuna-7b-v1.3) is also needed for EAGLE to work.

 To download both models, run the following command:
 ```bash